bt3gl/ARKit_PostMalone/README.md

 ### `Scene.swift`

-This is where the anchor is created, the class that manages the Sprite scene (Scene.sks).
+Anchors are 3D points that correspond real world features that ARKit detects.
+This class is where the anchor is created, and also manages the Sprite scene (Scene.sks).
 This module is where you call the class `Scene` to control how the App is operating with the scene.
 Rendering brings tracking and scene understanding together with your content.

 For our App, we are: